Classification of horospherical invariant measures in higher rank: Teaser: Introduction

 \subsection{Beyond Anosov subgroups}

 Our approach to measure classification applies to subgroups beyond Anosov ones, namely the transverse subgroups.

 The notion of transverse subgroups of general Lie groups was introduced and studied by Canary--Zhang--Zimmer \cite{CZZ_transverse}.
 This notion extends rank-one discrete subgroups to higher rank, and Anosov subgroups are special examples of transverse subgroups.
+Their important property that they admit natural convergence group actions was proved earlier by Kapovich--Leeb--Porti \cite{KLP_Anosov}.

 We now define transverse subgroups in our setting of Equation \eqref{eqn:standing}.
 Note that the associated Riemannian symmetric space $G/K$ and the Furstenberg boundary $\mathcal{F}$ can be written as